 Over decades of spectacular shows, featuring the sleek and extraordinarily maneuverable F/A-18 Hornet, the Blue Angels have entertained more than 400 million spectators worldwide.

-• Originally, the team was called the Navy Flight Exhibition Team, but the name changed when one of the original pilots read about a New York City nightclub called "Blue Angels".
+• Originally, the team was called the Navy Flight Exhibition Team, but the name changed when one of the original pilots read about a New York City nightclub called "Blue Angels" and the name stuck.

 • The closest distance planes fly to each other is 18 inches during the Diamond 360 maneuver.
 For more, also check out the Blue Angels Maneuvers Manual from the FAA.

 • Blue Angels planes can travel at supersonic speeds up to 1,400 miles per hour.
 To avoid shattering windows (and eardrums), pilots have to fly at a mere 700 mph during exhibitions.

 March 11: NAF El Centro’s Festival of Flight – El Centro, CA

 March 18-19: Naval Base Ventura County Air Show – NAS Point Mugu, CA

 March 25-26: Defenders of Liberty Airshow – Barksdale AFB, LA